Budapestby VisitCity Guides

 Gellért Thermal Baths

-Gellért Baths epitomize Art Nouveau elegance within Budapest's thermal landscape.
-Built between 1912-1918 as part of the luxury Gellért Hotel, the complex showcases stunning Zsolnay mosaics, stained glass windows, and marble columns that create a "Palace of Baths" atmosphere.
-The marine-green tiled interiors and intricate porcelain details transport visitors to an era of imperial grandeur.
+Gellért is all about Art Nouveau elegance.
+Built between 1912-1918 as part of the luxury Gellért Hotel, this place has incredible Zsolnay mosaics, stained glass windows, and marble columns that make you feel like you're in a palace.
+The marine-green tiled interiors and detailed porcelain work transport you back to imperial times.

-The facility features 12 pools of varying temperatures, including the historic wave pool introduced in 1927 as one of the world's first artificial wave systems.
-Indoor thermal pools maintain therapeutic temperatures while outdoor areas provide seasonal swimming and sunbathing opportunities.
-The complex offers a more refined, less crowded alternative to Széchenyi while maintaining full spa services including massage treatments and private bathing sessions.
+There are 12 pools with different temperatures, including this historic wave pool from 1927 that was one of the world's first artificial wave systems.
+Indoor thermal pools keep therapeutic temperatures while outdoor areas give you seasonal swimming and sunbathing options.
+We always recommend Gellért if you want something more refined and less crowded than Széchenyi, plus they have full spa services with massages and private bathing sessions.

-Gellért's thermal waters contain unique radon properties believed to benefit cardiovascular health, diabetes management, and metabolic disorders.
-The elegant atmosphere attracts couples seeking romantic experiences and architecture enthusiasts drawn to the exceptional Art Nouveau design elements.
+Gellért's thermal waters have unique radon properties that are supposed to help with cardiovascular health, diabetes, and metabolic disorders.
+The elegant atmosphere makes it popular with couples looking for romantic experiences and architecture lovers who want to see exceptional Art Nouveau design.

 Historic indoor pool at Gellért Baths featuring Art Nouveau architecture with arched columns and turquoise water